froggyos/froggyos.github.io/README.md

     * `if` keywords work correctly now, but `else` might not work as expected.
  * load state doesnt work with palettes
  * ~~the inserted `wait` keywords may be messing loops sometimes~~
     * `wait` keywords were being inserted before every `endloop` command, which stacked.
-Instead of the `wait` keywords being inserting during formatting, they are now inserted after formatting, before parsing.
+Turns out the `wait` keyword was not necessary, so it was removed.

 ## Command Help